 And this doesn’t even glance at the creep of the passage.
 Reading it, you say under your breath, “Shoot the damn thing already.”
 You expect one of the boys to dart over and swat the ball out of Rabbit’s hands.
 (Rabbit?
 He makes Shaquille O’Neal seem quick.)

 But I ought to speak with respect of the dead.
 Updike was a helpful and sometimes even penetrating critic, given the limitations of his own conception of literature.
-His best novel, for my money, is the early Centaur (1963).
-A teacher’s son, he wrote with understanding of the teacher’s role and life.
+His best novel, for my money, remains Rabbit Redux (1971).
+Updike had the unique ability to write with understanding about those of a different and lower social class.
 He may have written too much, but the fact that he kept writing suggests that he did not look upon perfection of the work as the writer’s purpose.
 His purpose was simply to live with words—with thoughts turned into words, as he somewhat imprecisely put it.
 Even if his own writing did not appeal to you, you had to wish for more such men with such an unshakable commitment to literature.